Join Our Israel Trip! March 2021 Click To Learn More

 He reminds you of what the Savior said about how our words reveal the actual condition of our hearts (Luke 6:45).
 Biff’s words show frustration, impatience, anger, hopelessness, despair, cynicism, and being hurt by others.
-You want to empathize with him because you don’t want to blow off his concerns as though they don’t matter.
+You want to sympathize with him because you don’t want to blow off his concerns as though they don’t matter.
 They do matter.
 Much of what he says is legitimate: unkind people have done hurtful things to Biff.

-As you’re empathizing, the Spirit is “nudging” you about talking to Biff about God’s grace and why he can’t seem to appropriate that grace to his troubles.
+As you’re sympathizing, the Spirit is “nudging” you about talking to Biff about God’s grace and why he can’t seem to appropriate that grace to his troubles.
 You’re being reminded by the Spirit how grace is entirely sufficient for trials like what Biff is experiencing (2 Corinthians 12:9).

 But you’re concerned as to why he can’t seem to walk in God’s grace.
 You want to have a heart-to-heart discussion with him.
 You pray about it and the Lord leads you to Hebrews 2:14-18.

 The Hebrew writer wrote this book for a group of people who were having a hard time bearing up under or persevering through their troubles.
 Like the Hebrews of the Old Testament wilderness wandering, they were easily tempted to throw in the towel.

 When a person is heading down the path of despair, it’s a clear sign he has forgotten the gospel of promise (Philippians 1:6).
 God is a promise-keeping God.
 He will bring to a beautiful completion what He has begun.